 FedImage Archive Service allows you to store your images in the Federal Reserve Bank’s national image archive for retrieval.
 Based on your retention requirements, you can choose from a variety of storage length options.
 Your images are accessible when your research needs arise.

 The enhanced FedImage Archive and Storage Services include:

 Dual Archive Service

-The Dual Archive Service will allow institutions to have their most recent items (120 days worth) stored in the FedImage archive prior to moving to the Federal Reserve Banks.
+The Dual Archive Service will allow institutions to have their most recent items (up to 120 days) stored in the FedImage archive prior to moving to the Federal Reserve Banks.
 Items can be archived for longer than 120 days at a higher fee per item.